Vexillum caffrum

 Vexillum caffrum is a species of sea snail, a marine gastropod mollusk, in the family Costellariidae, the ribbed miters.

 Description

 The length of the shell varies between 35 mm and 51 mm.

+The fusiform shell has a high spire and an adpressed suture.
+It shows many axial riblets, becoming obsolete on the middle of the body whorl.
+The outer lip is lirate, a little concave and inverted.
+The interior of the lip edge is dark brown.
+The columella has four plaits.
+The short siphonal canal is open and a little recurved.

-The shell is dark chocolate, with two or three yellow zones, the upper one visible on the spire.
+The shell is dark chocolate brown, with two or three yellow spiral zones, the upper one visible on the spire.